GS-KAN: Parameter-Efficient Kolmogorov-Arnold Networks via Sprecher-Type Shared Basis Functions: Methodology

 \subsection{Network Architecture \& Implementation}

 We propose a deep architecture constructed by stacking the generalized Sprecher layers described above.

 \paragraph{Shared Learnable B-Splines.} For each layer $l$, we parameterize the shared basis function $\psi_l(t)$ using (cubic) B-splines.
-Unlike wavelets which have a fixed shape (e.g., Mexican Hat), B-splines are fully learnable, allowing the network to discover optimal activation shapes from data.
-The spline is defined by a set of learnable coefficients $c$ and a knot vector $K$. \paragraph{Fixed-Domain Strategy.} A known challenge in KAN training is the need for adaptive grids when feature distributions drift outside the spline's definition range.
-To eliminate the computational overhead of grid re-calculation, we employ a static domain strategy:
+B-splines are fully learnable, allowing the network to discover optimal activation shapes from data.
+The spline is defined by a set of learnable coefficients $c$ and a knot vector $K$. \paragraph{Fixed-Domain Strategy.} While it is typically possible for KAN architectures to employ adaptive knot vectors or grid points to track shifting feature distributions, this mechanism inherently introduces additional parameters and computational overhead.
+Due to parameter efficiency and to maintain a streamlined architecture, we intentionally adopt a standard static domain strategy.
+We fix the definition domain of the B-splines to a static interval $[-G, G]$ and the corresponding knot vector to be uniform in this interval.
+Out-of-bound activations are clamped to the constant value of the nearest boundary knot.
+Although this yields zero local gradients for these specific samples, batch optimization ensures the aggregate gradient remains informative, allowing the network to dynamically transform activations back into the valid range.
+Additionally, initializing a slightly wider base domain accommodates intermediate latent representations that may temporarily drift beyond input data boundaries in deeper layers.

-\begin{enumerate} \item \textbf{Static Grid Definition:} We fix the definition domain of the B-splines to a static interval $[-G, G]$. \item \textbf{Input-Only Normalization:} We provide a method for standard normalization \textit{only} to the raw input data, if needed, to ensure it falls within the active domain at initialization. \item \textbf{Implicit Adaptation via Batch Optimization:} For latent layers, we rely on the learnable parameters to naturally map feature distributions into the spline's active domain.
-While individual samples may occasionally fall outside the grid (yielding zero local gradients), the use of batch-based optimization ensures that the aggregate gradient remains informative.
-This allows the network to dynamically adjust the scaling and shifting parameters to keep the majority of activations within the valid range during training.